Fundeluk/nswi041-exams/seminar-work.md

 - Have the opportunity to enroll for another date or time.
 - The student is successfully unenrolled from the exam.

-### View exam result:
+### View Exam Result

-**Happy Path:**
+**Happy path:**
-1. The student logs into their account.
+1. The user logs into their account.
 2. The system displays the home page.
-3. The student clicks on the icon where are the exams results that the student took.
+3. The student clicks on a button.
-4. The system presents the result of exams the student took.
+4. The system redirects him to the results
-5. The student has a look on the results from his exams.
+5. The student selects the course for which they want to see the result
+6. The result is there and the user sees it.
 **Potential Issues:**
-- In step 1, the student encounters difficulty logging into the system.
-- In step 4, there are no results from the exam yet.
+- The user does not have an account (1.)
+- The student has not attended any exams yet (4.)
+- The student has not attended an exam for the course they selected (5.)
+- The student has attended the exam, but the results are not ready yet (6.)
 **Preconditions:**
-- The student had to take an exam he wants to see the results from.
+- Enroll for the exam
+- Attend the exam
 **Postconditions:**
+- None

+### Make/create exam

+**Happy path:**
+1. The user logs into their teacher account.
+2. The system displays the homepage.
+3. The teacher clicks a button that is supposed to redirect him to a view of the courses they teach.
+4. The system redirects him to that view.
+5. The teacher clicks a 'create exam' button next to the course they want to create the exam for.
+6. The system shows a view that allows the user to select place, time and date of the exam.
+7. The teacher fills out all of those.
+8. The exam is created.
+**Potential issues:**
+- The user does not have a teachers account (1.)
+- The teacher does not teach any courses in that semester (3.)
+- The place, time and date combination is already taken (7.)
+**Preconditions:**
+- Have teacher rights
+- Teach this course
+- Selected date,time&place is not booked
+**Postconditions:**
-- To be able to view the correct results.
+- Have the ability to change the time,date&place

 ### Publish Result

 #### Happy Path: